 And the finance needed for major alterations projects may take years to arrange.

 Also we don’t want to reorder our church for liturgical reasons, only to discover a few years later that it would have been more efficient to do it some other way!
 That way we could spend more undoing what we’ve done already.
 So what have we been doing to plan strategically?

 Low-carbon design is a big challenge, even in new buildings.
 It is notoriously difficult to alter old buildings to improve their energy efficiency by 80% and upwards.

 70% of our church buildings are listed buildings.
 Any alterations have to be very carefully considered to safeguard their character.

-The London Diocese is thought to have as diverse a range of places and buildings as any diocese in England.
+The London Diocese has a very diverse range of places and buildings.
 We have ancient historic buildings, modern buildings built after World War II, very large Victorian buildings and tiny medieval ones, tight city centre sites and spreading churchyards in the suburbs.

 Therefore, it is necessary to look at all our buildings – beginning with the Church and Church Hall – and ask searching questions about them:

 What is their age, size, design and construction, their heating and electrics?